bxu1999/k8s-storage-tests/README.md

 OR

-you can use the provided cleanup script to generate all the commands for the needed cleanup
+you can use the provided cleanup script to generate all the commands for the needed cleanup (Note that: if you see `No resources found in...`, then no cleanup is needed).

 ```
 USAGE: